-The Moroccan government, headed by Socialist Prime Minister, Mr. Abderrahmane Youssoufi, promised to stop the abuse which is costly to the state.
+The Moroccan government, headed by Socialist Prime Minister, Mr. Abderrahmane Youssoufi, promised to stop the abuse, which is costly to the state.
 But the authorities said there would not be a witch-hunt.
-"We will clean up the situation in line with existing regulations," the government spokesman said.
+"We will clean up the situation in line with existing," the government spokesman said.

 The communication department was the first targeted area.
 The department announced recently the suspension of several of its officials involved in hiring ghost workers.